 Problems with Python Packages

-The downside to the huge available of open-source Python packages can be boiled down to three main issues:
+The downside to the huge availability of open-source Python packages can be boiled down to three main issues:

 #1: License Agreements

 Malicious packages or unacceptable licenses must be avoided while browsing open-source sites.
-If you or your team uses PyPI.org or third-party packages, consider including Python packages into your licensing policy.
+If you or your team uses PyPI.org or third-party packages, consider including Python packages in your licensing policy.

 Integrating Python packages into an organization’s existing third-party software policy allows developers to download from PyPI.org without constantly checking metadata because it’s already been done for them.

 A package approval workflow is just like a code review but for open-source packages from PyPI.
-To use a package in a project, it’s reviewed by a trained "Approver.”
-Once reviewed and approved it’s made available to Python users, otherwise it’s blocked from organization use.
+To use a package in a project, it’s reviewed by a trained “Approver.”
+Once reviewed and approved it’s made available to Python users, otherwise, it’s blocked from organizational use.

 This ensures that a trained set of eyes get on every single PyPI package before it makes its way to Python coders or eventually production.
 The PyPI package is then put into a repository like ProGet so all Python users can easily access all the packages they need.